theantagonist9509/battle-bots/README.md

 * For each match, you will be awarded 0, 0.5, or 1 point for a loss, draw, or win respectively.
 * The final standings will be generated based on the total tournament points of the bots.

 ## Participation

 * Teams can consist of up to two members.
 Solo participation is also allowed.
 * Each team can submit only one bot.
 * No prior experience in AI or advanced programming is required – this challenge is designed for beginners!

+## Testing
+* Use the Bot Tester provided to test your code
+* Just add your bot in the Bot_Tester/bots folder
+* To simulate a match... run the main.py file given in Bot_Tester

 ## Submission